-- In One Piece Filler Arc Little East Blue, Yoko uses biting as her way to attack.
+- In Filler Arc "Little East Blue", Yoko uses biting as her way to attack.

-- In Baccano, Creepy Child Czeslaw Meyer tells world-renowned assassin and complete lunatic Claire Stanfield that he's not afraid of him, having been hurt and tortured in horrible ways for years.
+- In Baccano!, Creepy Child Czeslaw Meyer tells world-renowned assassin and complete lunatic Claire Stanfield that he's not afraid of him, having been hurt and tortured in horrible ways for years.
 Claire's response is to grab Czeslaw's hand and bite his fingers off.

-- In Nabari No Ou, Shijima occasionally bites people in combat.
+- In Nabari no Ou, Shijima occasionally bites people in combat.